nourdiab1312/switch-on-and-off-a-screen/README.md

 ## License:

 This project is licensed under the MIT license.
 Feel free to use and modify the code as needed.

-This project is licensed under the MIT license.
-Feel free to use and modify the code as needed.